 Q: Am I guaranteed acceptance to a program?
 How many people get into a program?

 A: No one is guaranteed acceptance to any program.
 Your acceptance is based on your suitability with the program's requirements and academic focus, and based on the number of spaces allotted for DU students on the particular program.
-Your application requires you to list several program choices, listed in order of your preference.
+The DU nomination process requires that you list several program choices, listed in order of your preference.
 You will then be nominated by DU to apply to one of your program selections.